clickataxi/api-documentation/index.md

 `language` ISO 639-1 language code of client (example `da` for Danish).
 This value is used to determine in which language status messages should be delivered.

+`os` Type of OS used by client, if applicable.
+Types can be either 'ios', 'android' or 'windowsPhone'.

 #### Example request